Sunday, June 10, 2018

 Wednesday, August 9, 2017

 A funny thing happened.
 When I typed in the word "transgenderism", but my computer is telling me to correct it.
 Anyway, we have a phrase used in American English, and I'd imagine some other dialects of English, called "Jumping the bandwagon".
 Say you hate sports team A, until sports team A is going to make it to sports championship.
 All the sudden, the sports team you despised, is now your favourite sports team.
 This is what happened with transgenderism here in America.
-A few short years ago, it was understand, that most people could be classified as male of female.
-It was understand that even someone who was a transsexual was actually their birth gender, as most people knew that gender could not actually be changed.
+A few short years ago, it was understood, that most people could be classified as male of female.
+It was understood that even someone who was a transsexual was actually their birth gender, as most people knew that gender could not actually be changed.
 Where have we gotten to?
 I remember listening to a show on the radio, where a lady called in saying the Bible says "nothing about gender".
 I think she would do well to read Genesis 1:27 "So God created man in his own image, in the image of God, male and female he created them".
-Now, children are being told that they can be told they are the opposite gender.
+Now, children are being told that they can be the opposite gender.
 Where does this nonsense end?
 It's not even about the Bible saying it, it's about common sense.
-Why we can't understand that a man with a mutilated genitals is not a woman (or vice versa) is beyond me.
+Why can't we understand that a man with a mutilated genitals is not a woman (or vice versa) is beyond me.
 Liking silky clothes doesn't make a boy a girl.
 Preferring to wear slacks and ties doesn't make a woman a man.
-And no, transgender "men" can't aren't pregnant men, they're women.
+And no, transgender "men" can't get and aren't pregnant men, they're women.
 You can't change biology, and no, contrary to Justice Kennedy, you can't define your own reality. ("Concept of existence").
 And so, it happens with the transgenderism bandwagon.
 People support it because it's the popular thing to do.
 Not because it actually makes sense to support.

 Wednesday, July 19, 2017

 Right now, I am watching the CONCACAF Gold Cup.
 The match is US-El Salvador.
 I am convinced that Soccer is the most Catholic sport.
 Not because its immense popularity (it is the most popular sport on Earth), not because of the witnessing of some of its players (making the sign of the cross), not because people of all colours play it.
 It's all of these things.
 We are told to go "Go into all the world and preach the Gospel to the whole creation" (Mark 16:15), and this is how we witness.
-Soccer players make really witnesses for Catholicism.
+Soccer players make real witnesses for Catholicism.
 True, not all of them always live their faith, but at least, for the most part, they aren't afraid to show it.